Smart Timing Synchronization for Small Data Transmission: Results

 \subsubsection{Threshold-based \itapx}

 We present our first result of specificity and sensitivity of the threshold-based \itapx~and legacy TA validation in Fig.~\ref{fig:itapx_thresh}.
-We notice that while \itapx~matches the sensitivity of legacy methods, the use of \textit{smarter} error margins allows the specificity to be increased over the legacy validation method.
-For example, with an $r_\cell = 5$~km, legacy TA validation performs so poorly that around $6$ out of $10$ PUR transmission opportunities are wasted due to inaccurate validation results.
+We notice that while \itapx~matches the specificity of legacy methods, the use of \textit{smarter} error margins allows the sensitivity to be increased over the legacy validation method.
+For example, with an $r_\cell = 5$~km, legacy TA validation performs so poorly that around $6$ out of $10$ CG-SDT opportunities are wasted due to inaccurate validation results.
 On the other hand, the threshold-based \itapx~ exceeds the target TPR of $50\%$ in all evaluation conditions.